WaterlessPiano2/Portfolio/pages/posts/createToken-trickle.md

 5. [Trying to provide custom build configuration now](https://github.com/solana-labs/wallet-adapter/blob/master/FAQ.md#babel--rollup--vite--snowpack--esbuild)
 6. Tryed setting [`ignoreGLobal` flag](https://github.com/rollup/plugins/tree/master/packages/commonjs#ignoreglobal) in [vite config `build.commonjsOptions` ](https://vitejs.dev/config/#build-commonjsoptions)
 7. Adding an alias to `"global$1" = "global"` in `vite.config.js`

+**What fixed the build issue?**
+Started researching in Vite issues.
+[This issue/solution helped me.](https://github.com/vitejs/vite/issues/7257#issuecomment-1066064513).
+I had to update `define: { global: {}, }` to `define: { global: "globalThis", }`.
+Then the build managed to complete with no more errors.

+Then when I tried to run the built project I got the error `ReferenceError: Buffer is not defined`, so back to drawing board ...

+**What fixed the runing the built files issue?**

+I realised this is another node built in feature that is not available in browser, just like global.
+So this is the same issue...
+I feel like there will be more of these issues when I start importing more packages.

+I continued searching on vite issues, and [I tried using pre built version of the breaking package](https://github.com/vitejs/vite/issues/5970), then tried few of the other node polyfill solutions I tried with the previous problem, but none worked.

+Then [I installed buffer package, and added it to the entry point of the project](https://github.com/vitejs/vite/discussions/3126#discussioncomment-2349415) and built project started working fine